benjamin-aulenbach/benjamin-aulenbach.github.io/README.md

 <br/>

 ## Portfolio
+*Over my time taking COMM 165: Data Storytelling, I was able to learn various tools such as Datawrapper, ParseHub, ThingLink, and more.
+I utilized the Twitter API to collect Tweets and respective metadata to create a heatmap of Bitcoin related tweets.
+After a couple starter assignments, where I utilized Lehigh University's enrollment data, I began to focus my efforts on my current pashion: cryptocurrency.
+I set a goal for myself to try and understand the rates of Bitcoin adoption across the world.
+More specifically, I wanted to determine the differences betweeen race, economic status, education level, and a variety of other factors.
+Finding relevant datasets surrounding these ideas was quite challenging and I was unsuccessful in these pursuits.
+While I was unable to accomplish my lofty project goal due to time constraints (I took this course in six weeks while working a full-time internship), I hope to find time in the future to explore related datasets surrounding these important issues.*

+### Projects

+#### Lehigh Enrollment 2020
+*This interactive chart was created utilizing Datawrapper, an online charting tool.
+If you hover over various slices of the pie chart, the respective label will be highlighted on the other pies and legend to the right.
+By analyzing this chart, it can be determined that females tend to have higher rates of Arts and Science majors, while males tend to have higher rates of Engineering majors.
+In the "Total" pie, it can be seen that Arts and Science majors are more common overall, even though Lehigh was originally and engineering institution.*
 <aside style="background-color:#FFFFFF">
   <iframe title="Lehigh Enrollment 2020" aria-label="chart" id="datawrapper-chart-gjAhs" src="https://datawrapper.dwcdn.net/gjAhs/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="306"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
   </script>